Personal Data Protection Act Notice

 6. Retention of Personal Data

-We will cease to retain your personal data or remove the means by which the data can be associated with you, as soon as it is reasonable to assume that such data is no longer needed for any business or legal purposes in RMHC Singapore.
+We will cease to retain your personal data or remove the means by which the data can be associated with you in a secure manner, as soon as it is reasonable to assume that such data is no longer needed for any business or legal purposes in RMHC Singapore.

 7. Transfer of Personal Data

-We generally do not transfer your personal data to countries outside of Singapore.
-However, if we do so, we will obtain your consent for the transfer to be made and take steps to ensure that your personal data continues to receive a standard of protection that is at least comparable to that provided under the PDPA.
+Unless for business-related needs, we generally do not transfer your personal data to countries outside of Singapore.
+However, if we do so, we will obtain your consent for the transfer to be made and take steps to ensure that your personal data continues to receive a standard of protection that is at least comparable to that provided under the PDPA, including entering into an agreement with the receiving party to accord similar levels of data protection as those in Singapore.

 Should you have any feedback or enquiries relating to this Notice, or if you wish to make any complaint or request in respect of your personal data, please contact our Data Protection Officer at: